 The best VR games

 We spent much of this year trying out various virtual reality games on a variety of platforms.
-With Oculus putting the finishing Touch on the Rift this week with the launch of its excellent motion controls, there have been some big changes in our picks for the best VR games.
+With Oculus putting the finishing Touch on the Rift with the launch of its excellent motion controls, there have been some big changes in our picks for the best VR games.

-Superhot (Oculus Rift w/Touch controls)
+Superhot (Oculus Touch)

 Superhot builds on a simple premise: "What if time only moved when you moved?"

 When you're still, so is time – giving you a chance to scan your surroundings and plot your next move, as would-be assassins charge towards you.
 As soon as you reach for your weapon, though, time will speed up accordingly, so you'll need to move efficiently, with good aim and a precise game plan.